 - term (n.)

-- early 13c., terme "limit in time, set or appointed period," from Old French terme "limit of time or place" (11c.), from Latin terminus "end, boundary line," related to termen "boundary, end" (see terminus).
+- c.
+1200, terme "limit in time, set or appointed period," from Old French terme "limit of time or place, date, appointed time, duration" (11c.), from Latin terminus "end, boundary line," in Medieval Latin "expression, definition," related to termen "boundary, end" (see terminus).
 Old English had termen "term, end," from Latin.
-Sense of "period of time during which something happens" first recorded c.1300, especially of a school or law court session (mid-15c.).
+Sense of "period of time during which something happens" first recorded c.
+1300, especially of a school or law court session (mid-15c.).

 - term (v.)